lukasstk/Bachelor_FDA/README.md

 # Testing for Missingness Patterns in Incomplete Functional Data

-This repository provides an R package and simulation framework designed to test the **Missing Completely at Random (MCAR)** assumption in partially observed functional data.\
+This repository provides an R package and simulation framework designed to test the **Missing Completely at Random (MCAR)** assumption in partially observed functional data.
 It was developed as part of the Bachelor's Thesis *"Testing for Missingness Patterns in Incomplete Functional Data"* at **Ludwig-Maximilians-Universität München (LMU)**.

 The project implements and evaluates the mean-based MCAR tests proposed by [**Ofner et al. (2025)**](https://arxiv.org/abs/2505.08721), offering both **asymptotic** and **bootstrap-based** inference methods, along with simulation studies and visualization for empirical validation.

 The repository contains:

 -   Full R source code of the `mcartest` package
--   Simulation and bootstrap implementations
--   Replication scripts for all data examples
+-   Replication scripts for all data examples (real-world data provided in **`/Data/`**)
--   Generated figures and type I error tables
+-   Figures and simulations for validation

 ## Motivation